ISISComputingGroup/CSStudio_3_10/README.md

 A copy of the CS-Studio branch 3.3.x with the required build scripts to get it to build for IBEX.
 This code was the last version of CS-Studio 3 and was released as 3.3.11.

+We may subsequently patch this version with our own fixes or fixes from CS-Studio 4.

 There is a build script for our custom version of CAJ 1.1.14 that allows loopback to be used.
 The change is in com\cosylab\epics\caj\impl\handlers\SearchResponse.java